Financial Statement Release 2017

-Raw material prices demonstrated fast growth at the beginning of the year, but this growth levelled off in Q2/2017.
+Raw material prices demonstrated fast growth at the beginning of the year, but the growth levelled off towards the year-end.
 The global tyre industry responded to the growing raw material prices by announcing price increases.
-However, the actual price increases implemented in the markets are not yet fully visible.
+This resulted in a very challenging pricing environment in 2017.

-In Europe, sales of new cars increased in January–June 2017 by 5% year-over-year.
-Car tyre sell-in to distributors was down 1% year-over-year, with winter tyre demand increasing by 2%.
-Overall, tyre demand in Central Europe is estimated to grow slightly year-over-year in 2017.
+In Europe, sales of new cars increased in 2017 by 3% year-over-year.
+Car tyre sell-in to distributors increased 3% year-over-year, with winter tyre demand increasing by 3%.
+Overall, tyre demand is estimated to increase slightly year-over-year in 2018.

-In North America, the estimated new car sales were down by 9% in H1/2017 compared with H1/2016.
-The market volume of car tyres was up slightly year-over-year.
-However, demand for winter tyres increased 13%.
-For the full year 2017, car tyre demand is estimated to increase slightly year-over-year.
+In North America, the estimated new car sales were down in 2017 by 1% year-over-year.
+The market volume of car tyres increased by 1% year-over-year.
+However, demand for winter tyres increased by 3%.
+For the full year 2018, car tyre demand is estimated to increase slightly year-over-year.

-In the first half of 2017, the Russian economy started growing again after a prolonged recession.
-Real GDP is estimated to have grown by 1–2% in H1/2017, and the growth forecasts for the full year 2017 are in the range of 1.5–2%.
+In the full year 2017, the Russian economy started growing again after a prolonged recession.
+Real GDP is estimated to have grown by 1.4–1.8% in 2017.
 However, private consumption remains quite weak after a 15% decline in 2015–2016.
-It is expected to start recovering in 2017, but the improvement is unlikely to be rapid.
-This development is reflected in the retail turnover in Russia, which shows only marginal signs of growth.
-Sales of new cars in Russia are expected to grow modestly, up to 10% compared with 2016.
-After the first six months of 2017, sales of new cars increased by 7% compared with the same period in 2016, with growth starting only in March (+9% compared with March 2016) and picking up in June (+15% compared with June 2016).
-The total replacement tyre market sell-in in Russia is expected to grow by 10–15% in 2017 compared with 2016.
+Along with consumers’ real income, it gradually started recovering in 2017, but the improvement is unlikely to be rapid.
+This development is reflected in the retail turnover in Russia, which shows quite moderate signs of growth.
+In 2017, sales of new cars increased by 12% compared with 2016, with growth starting only in March, picking up since June and finishing the year with a 14% increase in December vs. the same month in 2016.
+Sales of new cars in Russia are expected to grow by approximately 12–15% in 2018 compared with 2017, driven by the improved economy, deferred demand and low comparison base – from the level of 1.6 million vehicles in 2017 up to 1.8 million in 2018.
+The total replacement tyre market sell-in in Russia is expected to grow by 3–5% in 2018 compared with 2017, with the winter tyre market growing by 7–9% and summer declining by 2–3%.
 Both summer and winter tyre sell-in for the 2017 season showed growth, backed by low carry-over stocks from 2016.
-The consumer sell-out season in Russia showed a slight decline compared with H1/2016, negatively affected by the weather conditions.
+The consumer sell-out season in Russia remained flat in summer tyres compared with 2016 and showed some growth in winter tyres.

-The global demand for special heavy tyres continued to vary strongly between products and market areas in January–June 2017.
+The global demand for special heavy tyres continued to be healthy in 2017.
 The demand for OE forestry tyres remained strong.
 The increased use of wood and the good profitability of pulp manufacturers will also support the demand for forestry machines and tyres in the following quarters.
-During the review period, the agricultural segment also showed improvement.
+During the review period the agricultural segment improved.